Totoro700/Totoro700/README.md

   - I like to make my program messy
   - I really like to contribute to random repositories in GitHub
   - I like to use dark mode
+  - I like to create simple projects
+  - I like to create libaries in Pyhton, JavaScript, and C++

 ---